yoonkt200/tutorial-keras-deeplearning/README.md

 # keras tutorial
-- It is a repository that summarizes the basic keras programming for newbee.
+- It is a repository that summarizes the basic keras for study.
 - writer : yoon
 - created : 2018.
 06